tableau-mkt/liftigniter/README.md

-Lift Igniter
+LiftIgniter
 ==============
-**Integrate the Lift Igniter recommendation service.**
+**Integrate the LiftIgniter recommendation service.**

-Set which widgets are available as blocks via a Drupal admin page, which pulls from the Lift Igniter API.
+Set which widgets are available as blocks via a Drupal admin page, which pulls from the LiftIgniter API.
 Through their service you can create custom widgets or just a few standards.

 ## Display

-Use front-end [Mustache](https://github.com/janl/mustache.js) templates to control rendering of data returned by Lift Igniter.
+Use front-end [Mustache](https://github.com/janl/mustache.js) templates to control rendering of data returned by LiftIgniter.
 ```handlebars
 {{#items}}
 <div class='recommended_item'>